Child Friendly Leeds

 Leeds has 99 Councillors in total, split across the 33 wards in the city.
 After local elections, the ruling administration (currently Labour in Leeds) selects a Cabinet of Councillors, each of whom takes a political lead role for one of the Council’s main areas of responsibility.
 One of these areas of responsibility is Children and Families.

-Children and Families services are overseen by the Executive Member for Children's Social Care and Health Partnerships, Councillor Fiona Venner.
-Councillor Venner has held responsibility for Children and Families since 2019 and took on the additional responsibility of Health Partnerships in 2021.
+Children and Families services are overseen by the Executive Member for Children and Families, Councillor Helen Hayden.
+Councillor Hayden has held responsibility for Children and Families since 2024.

 Why we have an Executive Member for Children's Services